 2. Replace manual work with automation

-An effective contract workflow management process can significantly improve efficiency and productivity by streamlining the entire process from contract creation to execution and management.
+An effective contract workflow management process can significantly improve efficiency and productivity by streamlining the entire process from contract creation to execution and contract management.

 You don’t need to manually track your contracts and ensures that all necessary parties are aware of their roles and responsibilities at each stage.
 This reduces delays and errors, improving overall productivity and allowing businesses to focus on other critical tasks.